90zlaya/ultimate-cheatsheet-for-developers/php/README.md

 # PHP Cheatsheet
-> Cheatsheet for PHP & PHP-related stuff
+> Cheatsheet for PHP & PHP-related stuff.

 Read more about [PHP](https://www.php.net/).